Download This Bill in Microsoft Word format

 VERSIONS OF THIS BILL

-Introduced by Senators Corbin, Loftis, Kimbrell, Garrett, Rice, Adams and Gustafson
+Introduced by Senators Corbin, Loftis, Kimbrell, Garrett, Rice, Adams, Gustafson, Verdin and Cromer

 Read the first time February 25, 2021.